 Contributed by Natalie Haglund, consultant to CAIRE Inc.~

-Natalie Haglund, 49, diagnosed with Idiopathic NSIP (a type of interstitial lung disease), lives in northern Minnesota where she works as a Licensed Practical Nurse (LPN) in the operating room.
-She has a 22-year-old daughter, and a 14-year-old cat named Ed.
-She enjoys photography, hiking, concerts, crafty projects, and time with friends and family.
+Natalie Haglund, 50, diagnosed with Idiopathic NSIP (a type of interstitial lung disease), lives in northern Minnesota where she works as a Licensed Practical Nurse (LPN) in the operating room.
+She enjoys photography, hiking, concerts, crafty projects, and time with her 23-year-old daughter, friends and family.

 The contents of this blog post are not intended to substitute for professional medical advice.
 Please consult your physician for personalized medical advice.
 When using any oxygen therapy device please consult the applicable product instructions for use for product indications, contraindications, warnings, precautions, and detailed safety information.